Climate pledges of world’s top carbon emitters

 On April 18, 2023 the EU adopted emissions measures including a carbon border tax on imports.

-Under the legislation, European Union carbon emissions are to be cut 62 percent by 2030 compared to 2005 levels – up from a previous target of 43 percent.
+Under the legislation, European Union carbon emissions are to be cut 62% by 2030 compared to 2005 levels – up from a previous target of 43%.

-Germany, the EU’s largest economy, has more ambitious targets, pledging to slash emissions 65 percent by 2030 from 1990 levels.
+Germany, the EU’s largest economy, has more ambitious targets, pledging to slash emissions 65% by 2030 from 1990 levels.

-France aims to reduce emissions 40 percent by 2030 compared to 1990 and is expected to update its targets soon to meet EU goals.
+France aims to reduce emissions 40% by 2030 compared to 1990 and is expected to update its targets soon to meet EU goals.

-Former EU member Britain has the most far-reaching short-term emissions target of any major economy, pledging 78 percent cuts from 1990 levels by 2035.
+Former EU member Britain has the most far-reaching short-term emissions target of any major economy, pledging 78% cuts from 1990 levels by 2035.

-Like China, India plans to reduce its carbon intensity – by up to 45 percent this decade compared to 2005 levels.
+Like China, India plans to reduce its carbon intensity – by up to 45% this decade compared to 2005 levels.

+Also read: Attention Facebook users: Claim your share of $725 million settlement payout!

 It aims for carbon neutrality by 2070.
 CAT says how India plans to achieve this is unclear.